-"Company", "our Company" or "the Company" Pujiang International Group Limited 浦江國際集團有限公司, an exempted company incorporated in the Cayman Islands with limited liability on 26 April 2017 "connected person" has the meaning ascribed to it in the Listing Rules "connected transaction" has the meaning ascribed to it in the Listing Rules "Controlling Shareholder(s)" has the meaning ascribed to it in the Listing Rules and for the purpose of this prospectus, refers to any of Dr. Tang and Elegant Kindness "core connected person" has the meaning ascribed to it in the Listing Rules "Deed of Indemnity" the deed of indemnity dated 11 May 2019 entered into by our Controlling Shareholders in favour of our Company (for ourselves and as trustee for and on behalf of our subsidiaries) "Deed of Non-Competition" the deed of non-competition dated 11 May 2019 entered into by our Controlling Shareholders in favour of our Company (for ourselves and as trustee for and on behalf of our subsidiaries) "Director(s)" the director(s) of our Company "Dr. Tang" Dr. Tang Liang (湯亮), our executive Director and a Controlling Shareholder "Effectual Strength" Effectual Strength Enterprises Limited, a company incorporated under the laws of the BVI on 22 June 2009 with limited liability, which is wholly owned by Dr. Tang "EIT" or "Enterprise Income Tax" the PRC enterprise income tax "EIT Law" the Enterprise Income Tax Law of the PRC (《中華人民 共和國企業所得税法》) "Elegant Kindness" Elegant Kindness Limited, a company incorporated under the laws of the BVI on 6 January 2017 with limited liability, which is wholly-owned by Dr. Tang and is a Controlling Shareholder
+"Company", "our Company" or Pujiang International Group Limited 浦江國際集團有 "the Company" 限公司, an exempted company incorporated in the Cayman Islands with limited liability on 26 April 2017 "connected person" has the meaning ascribed to it in the Listing Rules "connected transaction" has the meaning ascribed to it in the Listing Rules "Controlling Shareholder(s)" has the meaning ascribed to it in the Listing Rules and for the purpose of this [REDACTED], refers to any of Dr. Tang and Elegant Kindness "core connected person" has the meaning ascribed to it in the Listing Rules the deed of indemnity dated 11 May 2019 entered into "Deed of Indemnity" by our Controlling Shareholders in favour of our Company (for ourselves and as trustee for and on behalf of our subsidiaries) "Deed of Non-Competition" the deed of non-competition dated 11 May 2019 entered into by our Controlling Shareholders in favour of our Company (for ourselves and as trustee for and on behalf of our subsidiaries) "Director(s)" the director(s) of our Company Dr. Tang Liang (湯亮), our executive Director and a "Dr. Tang" Controlling Shareholder "Effectual Strength" Effectual Strength Enterprises Limited, a company incorporated under the laws of the BVI on 22 June 2009 with limited liability, which is wholly owned by Dr. Tang "EIT" or the PRC enterprise income tax "Enterprise Income Tax" "EIT Law" the Enterprise Income Tax Law of the PRC (《中華人民 共和國企業所得税法》) "Elegant Kindness" Elegant Kindness Limited, a company incorporated under the laws of the BVI on 6 January 2017 with limited liability, which is wholly-owned by Dr. Tang and is a Controlling Shareholder incorporated under the laws of the BVI on 16 March 2010 with limited liability, which is wholly owned by Ms. Gu Xiamin (顧霞敏), the spouse of Mr. Hua Wei